-- Slide the lever on the mixer to the unlock position and tilt back the mixer head.
+Step 1: Slide the lever on the mixer to the unlock position and tilt back the mixer head.

-- Rotate the bowl-lift handles on the sides of the mixer to the down position using the lever.
+Step 1: Rotate the bowl-lift handles on the sides of the mixer to the down position using the lever.

-- Hold the bowl handles firmly.
+Step 2: Hold the bowl handles firmly.
 Now gently apply pressure and lift the bowl straight up and off the locating pins.

+You’ve successfully removed your ceramic, glass or stainless steel mixing bowl!
 The process of removing a KitchenAid bowl goes off without a hitch nine times out of ten.
-But, sooner or later, you a fairly common issue might occur.
+But, sooner or later, a fairly common issue might occur.
 Your bowl refuses to budge.